pronovic/hcoop-meetbot/DEVELOPER.md

 properly.
 You can right click on `src/tests` in the explorer and run tests from there, or do something similar for individual directories or `.py` files.
-Workspace configuration includes a `launch.json` that should allow you to run unit tests in the debugger.
+Workspace configuration includes a `launch.json` that should allow you to run the standard pytest unit tests in the debugger.

+> **Note:** Keep in mind that the specialized Limnoria test suite can only be run
+> from the command line, not from within Visual Studio Code.

 ### Plugins